 In my “DAC Essentials: Static specifications & linearity” post, I explained all of the DAC DC error parameters: offset error, zero code error, gain error, differential non-linearity (DNL) and integral non-linearity (INL).
 When trying to express how accurate a DAC is at DC, it’s challenging to keep all of those error sources in mind.
 That’s the beauty of TUE.
 It gives you a single number that succinctly explains how accurate the DC DAC output is as a result of the sum of all of these error sources.
 The only catch is you have to do a little statistics.

 In statistics, a technique called RSS, or root sum squared, is used to sum uncorrelated error sources for error analysis.
 With string and ladder DAC architectures, offset, gain and INL error come from different components of the DAC architecture.
-This means they’re uncorrelated, and the RSS technique is safe to apply.
-Here’s the equation:
+This means they’re uncorrelated, and the RSS technique is safe to apply, as seen in Equation 1.

 You may have noticed that I didn’t include zero code error and DNL.
 That’s because zero code error only applies to a very small portion of the DAC output.
 For a 16-bit DAC, this might be a few hundred codes out of 65,536 total codes.
 DNL, meanwhile, is actually included in the error calculation via INL.

 Now let’s go through a short example that shows how to calculate TUE.
-Below are the datasheet maximum and typical specifications for the 16-bit, two-channel DAC8562.
+In Table 1, you see the datasheet maximum and typical specifications for the 16-bit, two-channel DAC8562.

 Each of the specifications for the DAC8562 are provided in different units, which is typical across the industry.
-To calculate TUE, everything needs to be in the same unit, so we’ll use the table below to convert the values.
+To calculate TUE, everything needs to be in the same unit, so we’ll use the Table 2 to convert the values.

 Once we’ve converted units, we can plug the values back into the TUE equation and calculate the total unadjusted error for the DAC8562.